DCS-training/Image-to-Tech-Text-Extraction/README.md

 ### Materials
 This repository contains a GoogleColab file that can be used in independent study to learn more about text extraction but will also be used in the workshop.
 Click [here](https://colab.research.google.com/drive/1-uVpm3TS6_fUPzuFLn7CV6CoUne3B1WA?usp=sharing) and login via a Google account.

-The Sample Files folder contains images of text and pdf files that can be used for this workshop, although please feel free to try out the tools with your own images of text too.
+The [Sample Images](https://github.com/DCS-training/Image-to-Tech-Text-Extraction/tree/main/Sample%20Images) folder contains images of text and pdf files that can be used for this workshop, although please feel free to try out the tools with your own images of text too.

 ## License and Authors
 All material here collected is free to use but it is covered by a License